kragen/derctuo/markdown/wire-machines.md

 Suppose you want to make a regular rhombic dodecahedron of a given size with a minimal amount of wire and no unnecessary cuts, outlining its edges in wire.
-By Euler's theorem about the bridges of Königsberg (pbuh), you cannot do it with no cuts and no repeated edge traversals;
+By Euler’s theorem about the bridges of Königsberg (pbuh), you cannot do it with no cuts and no repeated edge traversals;
 for all that the rhombic dodecahedron has 6 vertices of degree 4, it also has 8 vertices of degree 3, and each of those vertices requires